/ For renderers & plasterers · 9-minute read

 AI Search Visibility

-Your business gets a defined "entity" — the same description, NAP, and service area mirrored on your site, Google, Facebook, LinkedIn, hipages, MBA, and structured data markup.
-FAQ blocks answer "acrylic vs cement", "cost per m²", "render vs paint" the way AI Overviews quote answers.
+The business gets a defined entity.
+The same description, NAP, and service area on your site, Google, Facebook, LinkedIn, hipages, MBA, and in structured data markup.
+FAQ blocks answer "acrylic vs cement", "cost per m²", "render vs paint" in the format AI Overviews quote from.

 / Side by side